EsmaeelEmadi/barman/README.md

 >I want to address the task concerning the usability of selecting product variants.
 Frankly, I misunderstood the requirements initially.
 The task was to "Develop an Options Selector component for choosing product variants.
 Ensure that the component updates the product details dynamically."
 >I didn't implement this feature because I generate product details and pages using ISR (Incremental Static Regeneration), which I believe is the appropriate approach for this scenario.

+>[!IMPORTANT]
+> In a real-world scenario, I typically generate types related to backend resources using Swagger Typescript API.
+This approach significantly reduces errors and ensures a more persistent design.
+However, in the case of the mockapi, no Swagger documentation is provided, limiting the ability to generate types automatically.

 ## Project Setup

 ### Husky and lint-staged